Serge Bramly

-Serge Bramly (born 31 January 1949 in Tunis, Tunisia) is a French-language writer and essayist.
+Serge Bramly (born 31 January 1949) is a French-language writer and essayist.

 Biography

 He was born into a Jewish family in Tunis, Tunisia.
 When he was ten years old, his family emigrated to France.
+His sister is Sophie Bramly, the Paris-based photographer and filmmaker.
 He was married to photographer Bettina Rheims, with whom he has collaborated frequently, and had a son, Virgile.

 His novel La terreur dans le boudoir was adapted by Benoît Jacquot for the 2000 French film Sade.
-He is also noted for his books on Leonardo da Vinci and the Mona Lisa--Leonardo: Discovering the Life of Leonardo da Vinci, 1991 Leonardo: The Artist and the Man (1995), and Mona Lisa: The Enigma (2005).
+He is also noted for his books on Leonardo da Vinci and the Mona Lisa—Leonardo: Discovering the Life of Leonardo da Vinci, 1991 Leonardo: The Artist and the Man (1995), and Mona Lisa: The Enigma (2005).
 In 2008 he won the prix Interallié for his novel Le Premier Principe - Le Second Principe.